Industry Partnership Opportunities

 Flexible, Customized and Efficient

-We look forward to coming together this summer—whether that’s face-to-face in Grand Rapids or online for the virtual experience—to reunite with our professional community and celebrate our impact.
+We look forward to coming together this summer—whether that’s face-to-face in Providence or online for the virtual experience—to reunite with our professional community and celebrate our impact.

 JAM offers a single, integrated educational program including sessions and poster presentations, for both in person and virtual attendees.
 We anticipate nearly 1,000 laboratory professionals, thought-leaders, and students will gather in Grand Rapids, Michigan and online to learn how practice at the cutting edge in clinical laboratories will be transformed in the foreseeable future and how they can maximize their impact on patient care.